peakflo/pfMCP/src/servers/hackernews/README.md

 # Hacker News Server

-guMCP server implementation for interacting with the **Hacker News API**.
+pfMCP server implementation for interacting with the **Hacker News API**.

 ---